-Thank you, Chairman Burke, Vice Chairman Huffman, and Minority Leader Antonio for the opportunity to testify in favor of SB 23, the Heartbeat Bill.
-And thank each of you who already voted for the Heartbeat Bill back in 2016 and 2018.
-I am out of state today, but am grateful to the opportunity to submit testimony.
+Thank you, Chairman Merrin, Vice Chairman Manning, Ranking Member Boyd, and members of the Health Committee for the opportunity to testify in favor of SB 23, the Heartbeat Bill.
+And thank each of you who have joined Representatives Ron Hood and Candice Keller in co-sponsoring the Heartbeat Bill as well as all those who've voted for the Heartbeat Bill-most multiple times.

 Ohio was the very first state in the nation to consider the pro-life Heartbeat bill, back in 2011.
-Since then, Heartbeat Laws have passed in Arkansas (2013), North Dakota (2013), and Iowa (2018).

-Last week the Kentucky Senate passed the Heartbeat Bill and the Mississippi House and Senate passed a Heartbeat Bill which Governor Phil Bryant has promised to sign, declaring that he wants "Mississippi to be the safest place for an unborn child in America."
+Since then, Heartbeat Laws have passed in Arkansas (2013), North Dakota (2013), Iowa (2018), Kentucky, which was signed into law on Friday by Governor Matt Bevin, and Mississippi, which is awaiting the promised signature of Governor Phil Bryant who said he wants "Mississippi to be the safest place for an unborn child in America."

-Since we began the effort to protect our fellow human beings with detectable heartbeats, 21 states have introduced Heartbeat Bills including Florida, Kentucky, Maryland, Minnesota, Mississippi, Missouri, South Carolina, Tennessee, Texas and West Virginia who have introduced Heartbeat Bills this year.
+Since we began the effort to protect our fellow human beings with detectable heartbeats, 21 states have introduced Heartbeat Bills including Missouri, Georgia, and Tennessee, who have each passed the Heartbeat Bill through their House, and Florida, Texas, South Carolina, West Virginia, Rhode Island, Illinois, Maryland, New York, Minnesota, and in the U.S. Congress, where Heartbeat Bills are currently pending.

-While we fell one vote short of overriding the second veto of Governor Kasich, thankfully, we now have a pro-life governor.
-Governor Mike DeWine has promised to sign the Heartbeat Bill into law, which will now only require a simple majority-already present with 19 co-sponsors on Senator Kristina Roegner's Heartbeat Bill in the Senate, and 50 co-sponsors on Representative Ron Hood and Candice Keller's Heartbeat Bill in the House.
+While we had veto-proof margins last December in the House, we fell one vote short of overriding the second veto of Governor Kasich, in the Senate.
+Thankfully, we now have a pro-life governor.
+Governor Mike DeWine has promised to sign the Heartbeat Bill into law, which will now only require a simple majority-already present with 50 cosponsors on Representative Ron Hood and Candice Keller's companion bill in the House.

 There is not a Heartbeat Bill in America which has had more attention, more testimony, more fine-tuning.
-We have heard 9 years of testimony.
-And 9 years of delay-which has cost the lives of hundreds of thousands of children.
+We've had nearly a decade of testimony.
+Nearly a decade of delay which has cost the lives of hundreds of thousands-the equivalent of stadiums full-of innocent children.
 We can't afford another minute of delay.